Backflush accounting: Alternatives to backflushing

 In such an environment, where the production order received form the ERP\MRP software is scheduled using a MES or Kanban and the materials are assigned to the shop floor at the withdrawal from stores, there is no need for using backflushing.
 The materials are usually issued from the stores to a supermarket on the shop floor without being related to a specific production order but in the amount needed to cover the demand of the already released production orders.
-This amount is dynamic and we call it "Kanban-quantity."
-It should be calculated in realtime by the MES.
+This amount is dynamic, and we call it "Kanban-quantity."
+It should be calculated in real-time by the MES.
 The supermarket itself can be regarded as a derogation from the principles of lean production, especially from those of the "One Piece Flow" concept, because it represents work in progress, WIP, which is not yet assigned to a specific production order being executed or which has been already released for production.
 The stock in the supermarket is already issued to the shop floor stock.
 The usage of a supermarket is usually necessary when not all of the individual work steps which are needed for the completion of the production order have the same execution time and therefore a small buffer is needed to avoid that one workplace is waiting for an upstream workplace to complete work.
 This buffer is usually maintained using 2 containers in the supermarket in which such kind of assemblies are stored.
 If none of the containers is empty, no further assemblies are being produced.
 If one of the container is empty, the remaining container is swapped with the empty one (FIFO) and production of the assembly is resumed according to the kanban-quantity computed by the MES.
 Another purpose of the supermarket is that it enables a quick replenishment of the workplaces with the needed raw-materials without the necessity for taking these materials from the store for each production order as opposed to the above described push-strategy where every material has to be issued to every production order at the withdrawal from stores.
 In other words, the quantity of any assembly or raw-material being stored in the supermarket is strictly limited, there is an explicit WIP constraint.
 Usually the supermarket is placed in the proximity of the work-places, so that the work-places have quick access to the needed materials.
 Every material has its own storage location in the supermarket (coordinates) so that it can be easily located when needed.
 The materials to be consumed are assigned by each workplace to the production order either by scanning them at the withdrawal from the supermarket (preproduction issuing) or by reporting them through the MES and Process control system (postproduction issuing).